Malcolmt129/rubens-client/devlog.md

 To do:
 Find out how to set environment variables only in development, and not have to change system variables...
 See if this is even possible and feasible.

+### 07-01-2022

+Wow its a lot of shit you don't know!

+First, I have to get home and see if the chdanges that I made to the Karma file will actually allow me to test.
+I just put the path to chrome from the WSL directly into the browsers bracket.
+It's not a path variable but I feel as though I can do this as long as I add the karma config file to the gitignore.
+DO NOT FORGET TO ADD THE KARMA FILE TO THE GITIGNORE.
+We'll have to experiment more with path variables at a later time.

+I need the extension to view HTML files instantly...

+Questions:

+How do I get past this issue.

+### 07-03-2022

+The way to get past the issue is to download Chrome to the WSL.
+Remember, when you run apps off of Linux, Linux needs that app in the path.
+This means that even if you have it in windows, it does not matter.
+You need to download in Linux.
+Remember this moving forward!